eflautt/ga-data-science/lessons/readme.md

 > Globally, we have 3 Units in DAT, each building on top of skills learned previously to scaffold students' learning over the entire course.

-Our lessons each have an objective, prerequisites, resources, and project-oriented content, all tieing into the overall competencies focused on in each unit.
+Our lessons each have an objective, prerequisites, resources, and project-oriented content, all tying into the overall competencies focused on in each unit.
 Dive into the detailed spec file to read more about each lesson and [read about our curriculum](#)

 See the [feedback guidelines](#) to read more about how we provide feedback to students.